-Our course will provide you with a comprehensive theoretical and practical understanding of chemistry, and prepare you for a professional life in the ever-changing environment of 21st century chemistry.
+Our Chemistry BSc will provide you with a comprehensive theoretical and practical understanding of chemistry preparing you for a professional life in the ever-changing environment of 21st century chemistry.
 To achieve these goals, our course integrates the teaching of chemistry foundations with the application of chemistry principles and techniques using examples taken from the very broad range of chemical and biomedical research and practice at King’s.

-Our course starts with a coverage of the principles of physical, organic and inorganic chemistry, with additional maths to ensure you can successfully handle advanced physical and computational chemistry.
-Our course also incorporates an integrated laboratory course that brings together the different strands of chemistry and applies them to a range of chemical systems.
-In your final year, you will choose from a range of specialised modules in order to investigate particular aspects of the application of chemical principles to contemporary global and industrial challenges.
+The course starts with the principles of physical, organic and inorganic chemistry, with additional maths, to ensure you can successfully handle advanced physical and computational chemistry.
+It incorporates an integrated laboratory course that brings together the different strands of chemistry and applies them to a range of chemical systems.

-Our academics have expertise in a number of research areas, including the development of the full range of modern in vivo imaging techniques, inorganic anti-cancer drugs, enzyme biomimics, biomolecular spectroscopy, computational methods, materials science and nanotechnology, pharmaceutical sciences from drug discovery to drug delivery, analytical, forensic and environmental science, and a wide range of developmental and cell biology.
+Our academics have expertise in a number of research areas, including the development of the full range of modern in vivo imaging techniques, enzyme biomimics, biomolecular spectroscopy, computational methods, materials science and nanotechnology, pharmaceutical sciences from drug discovery to drug delivery, analytical, green and sustainable chemistry, and a wide range of developmental and cell biology.

 Flexibility in course choice

-Students on this degree are also able to transfer to the corresponding ‘with a Year’s Professional Placement’ degree programme after their second year provided they meet the academic requirements and gain one of the competitive year-long internships.
+Students on the Chemistry and Chemistry with Biomedicine BSc/MSci courses are also able to transfer to the corresponding ‘with a Year’s Professional Placement’ course after their second year providing they meet the academic requirements and gain one of the competitive year-long internships.
+This will add an extra year to the course, making a BSc 4 years and an MSci 5 years.

 Teaching is led by the Chemistry Department.
 You will also be taught by chemists whose chemical expertise is embedded within different faculties of King’s.